darasus/ai-blog/content/the-top-10-reasons-to-own-a-cat.md

   companion for dogs in the same way they are for children.
 They can be great guides for people who want to start running and challenge their owner to be more active.
+intro: "When you think of cats, you probably picture a feline that’s aloof, independent and not overly affectionate.
+They are seen as independent creatures that are self-sufficient and don’t need constant interaction from humans to be happy.
+However, owning a cat is fast becoming one of the most common household pets in the world.
+Almost a third of all households now own at least one cat, with many seeing them as more than just an independent pet but also a friend.Now let’s get this out of the way: Most people who own cats would tell you they do so because they love them.
+But why?
+What is it about these often aloof creatures that prompts so many people to give up their time, attention and money to keep one as a pet?
+Let's check out these top ten reasons why owning a cat is awesome!"
 ---

 ## They are Self-Cleaning